Retail Sales Consultant Tip: Make The First Sale Of The Day

 Doing this is so simple you can do it every day.

-Maybe that would mean you have to wait on several people until you make that sale, but the lesson and example to your crew is better than any caffeinated drink, breaking news or idle gossip.
+Maybe that would mean you must wait on several people until you make that sale, but the lesson and example to your crew are better than any caffeinated drink, breaking news, or idle gossip.

 The other way

 Have you ever been in your store when no one was buying?
-Technically, each one of your employees is where they should be; one behind the register, one fixing displays, one roaming the floor.
-You are all hoping sales will get better but no one is actively taking the initiative to drive a sale.
+Technically, each of your employees is where they should be: one behind the register, one fixing displays, one roaming the floor.
+You all hope sales will improve, but no one is actively taking the initiative to drive a sale.

 You don’t want to wait until the third inning to decide you have to go out and sell.
 You have to make that sale happen right at the start of the day.